AsBuiltReport/AsBuiltReport.Fortinet.FortiGate/README.md

 </p>
 <!-- ********** DO NOT EDIT THESE LINKS ********** -->

-# Fortinet Fortigate As Built Report
+# Fortinet FortiGate As Built Report

-Fortinet Fortigate As Built Report is a PowerShell module which works in conjunction with [AsBuiltReport.Core](https://github.com/AsBuiltReport/AsBuiltReport.Core).
+Fortinet FortiGate As Built Report is a PowerShell module which works in conjunction with [AsBuiltReport.Core](https://github.com/AsBuiltReport/AsBuiltReport.Core).

 [AsBuiltReport](https://github.com/AsBuiltReport/AsBuiltReport) is an open-sourced community project which utilises PowerShell to produce as-built documentation in multiple document formats for multiple vendors and technologies.